Contents for Aphrodite | Greek Goddess Of Love and Beauty

 Zeus and Dione

-In Homer’s the Iliad, written during the 8th century BC, we learn of Aphrodite’s alternate birth story.
-However, it’s in passing as the story in the Iliad is played out.
+By contrast, in Homer’s Iliad Aphrodite appears as the daughter of Zeus and the titaness Dione.
 For example, during Homer’s epic, he talks of Aphrodite being wounded by the fierce warrior, Diomedes (whose only bettered by Achilles) on the battlefield of Troy.
 Once she’s wounded, she flees to her mother Dione.
 Later on, when we learn of Hephaistos’ threat to tell Aphrodite’s father, Zeus, of her adultery with Ares.
 While there is little here to gather how her birth came to be, by some, Zeus and Dione are her mother and father.

 Aphrodite’s Family